radar/guides/security.md

 Using Gems
 -------

-* Install with a trust policy.
+Install with a trust policy.
   * `gem install gemname -P HighSecurity`: All dependent gems must be signed and verified.
   * `gem install gemname -P MediumSecurity`: All signed dependent gems must be verified.
   * `bundle --trust-policy MediumSecurity`: Same as above, except Bundler only recognizes the long `--trust-policy` flag, not the short `-P`.
-  * Caveat: Gem certificates are trusted globally, such that adding a cert.pem for one gem automatically trusts all gems signed by that cert.
+  * *Caveat*: Gem certificates are trusted globally, such that adding a cert.pem for one gem automatically trusts all gems signed by that cert.

+Verify the checksum, if available

+    gem fetch gemname -v version
+    ruby -rdigest/sha2 -e "puts Digest::SHA512.new.hexdigest(File.read('gemname-version.gem'))

-* Risks of being pwned, as described by [Benjamin Smith's Hacking with Gems talk](http://lanyrd.com/2013/rulu/scgxzr/)
+Know the risks of being pwned, as described by [Benjamin Smith's Hacking with Gems talk](http://lanyrd.com/2013/rulu/scgxzr/)

 Building Gems
 -------

-### Official: `gem cert`
+### Sign with: `gem cert`

-To build:

 1) Create self-signed gem cert